Name: Amy Wilcockson

 - 2019-present: Member of the British Association of Romantic Studies (BARS).

 - 2019-present: Member of the British Society for Eighteenth-Century Studies (BSECS).

 - 2019-present: Member of the Newstead Byron Society.

 - Letters and life-writing, epistolary works and fiction.

 - Canon formation and non-canonical Romantic authors and poets, including women, working class and regional writers.

 - Periodicals, journal culture and magazines of the Romantic period, particularly The New Monthly Magazine and The Metropolitan.

 - Scottish Romanticism, including Sir Walter Scott.

 - George Gordon Byron, Percy Shelley, Mary Shelley, their lives and their circle.

-- Regional Nottingham writers, including Lady Mary Wortley Montagu and D.H.
+- Regional and Nottinghamshire writers, including Lady Mary Wortley Montagu and D.H.
 Lawrence.